Hydraulic Motor Teardown and Should Cost Analysis

 - Reliable Performance in Harsh Environments

-We conducted a detailed product teardown of the Rexroth hydraulic motor to study its internal components and system architecture.
-This teardown analysis involved examining data related to various part attributes, allowing for a comprehensive understanding of its design, construction, and operational functionality.
+A detailed product teardown of the Rexroth hydraulic motor was undertaken to systematically study its internal components and overall system architecture.
+This rigorous analysis involved meticulously examining data related to various part attributes, providing a deep understanding of the motor's design, construction, and operational functionality.
+Following the physical teardown, a comprehensive Multi-level Bill of Material (BOM) structure was developed, offering granular insights into each individual component and its role within the assembly.

 - The Casting category dominates the total weight at 25,130 g, despite comprising only 5 components, suggesting these are the primary structural elements of the hydraulic motor.